 The cost of quarantine covers your meals which you will probably — depending on the facility — have the options of vegetarian, halal, Western, or Korean food.
 They should ask your food requirements upon check-in and will leave food outside your door three times a day.

 No, you are not allowed to smoke in the government quarantine facilities in South Korea.
-My advice would be to bring nicotine patches or gum before your flight to Korea to have during your 14-day quarantine.
+My advice would be to bring nicotine patches or gum before your flight to Korea to have during your 14-day quarantine as it’s hard to acquire them while under quarantine.

 Be aware that some facilities will turn away any delivery, so check beforehand.
 If there’s something that you know you’ll need, try to pack it in your suitcase before your flight to Korea.